 We have piloted a new travel grant scheme under TAP-INTO, funded by the Helen Hamlyn Trust.
 These grants enable INTO members to explore new partnerships with some very encouraging results.
 Nick Lawrence, Assistant Director of Operations in Cornwall, provided in-situ advice to the National Trust for Canada on a potential new acquisition.
-Kara Roopsingh of the National Trust of Trinidad and Tobago travelled to Denver to participate in Past Forward.
-Clea Warner from the National Trust for Scotland travelled to Trinidad to advise on island properties.
-And Karin Taylor, Head of Planning at the NTEWNI began a secondment to the National Trust for Jersey and will be undertaking a similar assignment with the National Trust of Fiji in early 2020.
+Kara Roopsingh of the National Trust of Trinidad and Tobago participated in the National Trust's Past Forward conference in Denver.
+The National Trust for Scotland's Clea Warner travelled to Trinidad to advise on island properties.
+And Karin Taylor, Head of Planning at the NTEWNI, began a secondment to the National Trust for Jersey and will be undertaking a similar role with the National Trust for Fiji next year.